17 Beautiful Shrubs with Purple Flowers

 Contents

-We’ve taken the guesswork out of finding your next purple flowering shrub, but putting together a comprehensive list with some of our favorites.
-Many of these are evergreen shrubs that will have leaves throughout all for seasons.
-Some are deciduous shrubs, which means they die off in the frost and return the following year.
-Let’s jump in and take a look at the top bushes with purple flowers for your home garden!
+We’ve taken the guesswork out of finding your next purple flowering shrub by putting together a comprehensive list of some of our favorites.
+Many of these are evergreen shrubs that keep their leaves throughout all four seasons.
+Others are deciduous, meaning they die back in the frost and return the following year.

 Azaleas